nunit/docs/docs/articles/nunit-analyzers/NUnit1010.md

 # NUnit1010

-## One may not specify ParallelScope.Fixtures on a test method.
+## One may not specify ParallelScope.Fixtures on a test method

 | Topic    | Value
 | :--      | :--